 (iii) any loss or damage arising from any third party claims or proceedings in connection with Conrtractor’s (including its agents or subcontractors) breach of the Data Privacy and Information Security obligations under this Agreement.

+Under no circumstances shall Contractor be liable for any damages, Claims, liabilities, costs or expenses in any way arising out of, under or in connection with this Agreement for any amounts in excess of the fees paid or payable to Contractor for the specific Resources to which the Claim relates (net of demonstrable payroll and burden costs) in the twelve (12) months preceding the event upon which a Claim is based.

 12. NOTICES